VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     vcfg rabbitmq federation [--config optional path to rabbitmq_federation_config.yml] [--max-retries optional maximum CSR retry attempt]

 This establishes federation links to upstream servers.
+Here the default maximum retry attempt is set to 15.
 Once a federation link to the upstream server is established on the downstream server, the messages published on the upstream server become available to the downstream server as if it were published locally.

 Multi-Platform RPC With Federation